11 Meanings

 Soon all the suns will rise

-Peacekeeper, don't tell why
+Peacekeeper don't tell why

 Don't be afraid to fight

-Love is the sweet surprise
+Love is a sweet suprise

 Only creatures who are on their way

-Ever poison their own well
+Ever poisoned their own well

 But we still have time to hate